jane-foxxx/engg1340comp2113/README.md

 The rule of the game:

 The game gives the player many options as the student avatar is persuing college education.
 Every choice has impacted on the life path of the student avatar, and the plauer should consider carefully before making each decision.
 The basic principle of the game is not to fail in exam and get GPA lower than 1.00.
-Any choice the player makes leads to different outcomes which helps the player to have different experiences and have a deeper understandering of their lives.
+Any choice the player makes leads to different outcomes.

 Features to implement: